jyhmiinlin/jyhmiinlin.github.io/index.md

 tagline: <i>Fast Iterative Reconstruction for PROPELLER</i>
 ---

-Many novel analyses for MR signals ignore the very basics.
-One among the many fundamental ideas of MRI is the k-space.

-Jyh-Miin employs k-space (the spatial frequency, see <a href="http://en.wikipedia.org/wiki/K-space_(MRI)">k-space</a>) density to speed up the iterative PROPELLER by 5x acceleration on CPU and 10x on GPU.
-This method reduces the time spent on gridding which is known as the bottleneck for iterative NUFFT.
-The reconstruction system can reconstruction high-resolution PROPELLER in one (for normal 2D 256x256 images) or several minutes (depending on the problem size).
+Jyh-Miin employes many matrix methods to reconstruct MR signals and non-Cartesian MRI.
+The ultimate goal of my study is to improve the accuracy and reduce the influences of noises.

 Jyh-Miin is currently a PhD candidate at <a href="http://www.medschl.cam.ac.uk/radiology/" >University of Cambridge, Department of Radiology</a>

 # Software

 1.<a href="https://github.com/jyhmiinlin/pynufft">pynufft</a> is a python version of NUFFT.
 The GPU version has only been tested for iterative PROPELLER reconstruction.
-The software requires numpy, scipy, and pyopencl,CUDA if GPU acceleration is needed.
+The software requires numpy, scipy, reikna <a href="https://pypi.python.org/pypi/reikna"> to use GPU acceleration.

 # Journal Articles